Research at the HRD Hub

-The law of asylum in the Middle East and Asia: Developing legal engagement at the frontiers of the international refugee regime seeks to systematically explore recent successes by local providers of legal aid to refugees and to determine whether these successes can form the basis for a new approach to refugee protection.
+In states that have not signed up to the core international agreements concerning how refugees should be protected, refugees are often treated as “outside the law” and subject to discrimination, abuse and other serious human rights violations.
+This project seeks to systematically explore recent successes by local providers of legal aid to refugees and to determine whether these successes can form the basis for a new approach to refugee protection.

-response to research
+responses to research

-Civic space is increasingly shrinking across the globe.
-In a short film made by students based at the Centre for Applied Human Rights (CAHR), human rights defenders from Egypt, Ethiopia and Turkey discuss their experiences of activism and human rights work in a hostile environment.
-The film features Getachew Simie, currently taking part in our protective fellowship scheme, and is based on research conducted at CAHR.
+Civic space across the globe is rapidly being restricted or closed.
+In this short film made by students based at CAHR, human rights defenders from Egypt, Ethiopia and Turkey discuss their experiences of activism and human rights work in a hostile environment.
+The film features Getachew Simie, a former fellow of the Protective Fellowship Scheme, and is based on research conducted at CAHR.